 - Why is biochemistry an admissions requirement?

-Familiarity with biochemical principles is required to develop insight into how our metabolic processes interact with pharmaceuticals, botanicals and nutrients.
+Familiarity with biochemical principles is required to develop insight into how our metabolic processes interact with pharmaceuticals, botanicals, and nutrients.
 The symbols that represent invisible functions within the cell must carry representative value to the student in order to be usable as a visual tool for the mind to see cellular processes.
-Reasonable understanding of the concepts and knowledge is required for the study of medicine.
+A reasonable understanding of the concepts and knowledge is required for the study of medicine.

 - I have the required prerequisites, but I took the courses more than 7 years ago.
 What are my options?